reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

 The @Override annotation is used to mark methods that are overridden in a child class.
 If we were to run this program without the `@Override` annotation in ChildClass, we would not get any error since  'getname' would just be an additional method to 'getName' in ParentClass.
-By adding the @Override annotation in ChildClass the compiler is able to enforce the rule that the overriding method in the child class should have the same case-sensitive name as that in the parent class, and so the program would throw an error at compile-time, thereby trapping an error which could have gone undetected even at run-time.
+By adding the @Override annotation in ChildClass the compiler can enforce the rule that the overriding method in the child class should have the same case-sensitive name as that in the parent class, and so the program would throw an error at compile-time, thereby trapping an error which could have gone undetected even at run-time.

 ## Standard Annotations